Fidode07/NitroUnlocker/README.md

 # ✍ Usage

-First of all, you need Python.
-The tool was developed in Python 3.8 so ...
+First you need Python.
+The tool was made in Python 3.8 so ...
+I would recommend that version to you.
+Otherwise you only need the Discord Desktop application.
+That's it, the project has no dependencies.

-I recommend this version of Python.
-Then just navigate to the script and run main.py.
+Just navigate to the Python script and run main.py.

-<strong>NOTE:</strong> You may start discord first!
+<strong>NOTE:</strong> You need to start discord first!

 ```shell
 cd <path/to/<script>